mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is Data Normalization?

 Normalization is a database design technique which organizes tables in a manner that reduces redundancy and dependency of data.
 It divides larger tables to smaller tables and links them using relationships.
 The most used data normalization technique is 3rd Normal Form (3NF).
-It states that all column reference in referenced data that are not dependent on the primary key should be removed.
+It states that all columns in referenced data that are not dependent on the primary key should be removed.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/3NF.gif?raw=true)

+#### What is a View?

+In SQL, a view is a virtual table based on the result-set of an SQL statement.
+A view contains rows and columns, just like a real table.
+The fields in a view are fields from one or more real tables in the database.

+It does not hold the actual data.
+It does not use the physical memory, only the query is stored in the data dictionary.

+If you could make change to a view, then it will change the actual table, if the view is not updatable (READ-ONLY), then you can't make change to it.

+The view has primarily two purposes:

+1. Simplify the complex SQL queries.
+2. Provide restriction to users from accessing sensitive data.

 ## Miscellaneous